Home » Hawaii Recipes » How to Make Mango Coconut Popsicles

 How to Make Mango Popsicles with Coconut Milk

-In a blender, purée frozen mango with mango juice, about 10 seconds if using a high speed blender, set aside.
+In a blender, purée frozen mango with mango juice, about 10 seconds if using a high-speed blender, and set aside.

 In a large bowl, mix the coconut milk and sugar.

-If you want a layered look, layer the popsicles as follows: add 2 tablespoons puréed mango, then set in a freezer for about 20 minutes.
+If you want a layered look, layer the popsicles as follows: add two tablespoons of puréed mango, then set in a freezer for about 20 minutes.

-Once the first layer has semi-frozen, remove from the freezer, then add 2 tablespoon coconut milk mix, set in the freezer for about 20 minutes, and repeat the process.
+Once the first layer has semi-frozen, remove it from the freezer, then add two tablespoons of coconut milk mix, set in the freezer for about 20 minutes, and repeat the process.

-Or mix the puréed mango, coconut milk mixture together then pour into the popsicle mold.
+Or mix the puréed mango and coconut milk mixture together, then pour into the popsicle mold.

-To remove the frozen popsicles from the molds, run the molds through warm water for about 10 seconds or allow it to sit at room temperature for about 5 minutes.
+To remove the frozen popsicles from the molds, run the molds through warm water for about 10 seconds or allow them to sit at room temperature for about 5 minutes.

 Looking for more frozen tropical treats?
 Learn how to make mango ice cream, Dole Whip, pineapple ice cream, Dole Whip popsicles, mango popsicles, or pineapple popsicles!